 Welcome

-After you sit down at your table, the emcee will welcome you and you will have the opportunity to listen to live Hawaiian music.
+After you sit down at your table, the emcee will welcome you and give you the opportunity to listen to live Hawaiian music.

 The emcee also led the audience in a prayer.